Winter Fun Day at Middle River Park

 Saturday, Feb.
 4, 2017 1 p.m. to 3 p.m.

-Join us for some winter festivities at Middle River Park!
-We’ll be hosting the 2nd annual Winter Fun Day at Middle River Park on Saturday, February 4th from 1pm – 3pm, in celebration of the Great Maine Outdoor Weekend.
-Middle River Park in Machias provides a variety of winter outdoor activities for all ages and experience levels – take a ride down the beautiful sledding hill overlooking the Middle River, snowshoe the roughly 2.5 mile trail network across a variety of terrains, or glide through the new cross-country ski trail!
+MACHIAS, Maine — Winter Fun Day to be held as part of Great Maine Outdoor Weekend, 1-3 p.m.
+Saturday, Feb.
+4, Middle River Park.
+Come take a ride down the sledding hill overlooking the Middle River, snowshoe the 2.5 mile trail network around the park or glide through the new cross-country ski trail, weather permitting.
 Then cozy up to the campfire to roast a hot dog and enjoy a cup of hot cocoa.
-Sleds, snowshoes and cross-country ski gear will all be available for use at this FREE event.

-No snow?!
-That’s ok!
-You can still join us for a hike around the park and treats by the fire.
+Snowshoes and cross-country ski equipment will be available for use and Downeast Coastal Conservancy staff and volunteers will be on hand to help participants get started.
+If no snow, come hike around the park and enjoy treats by the fire.
+For information, call 255-4500 or Info@DowneastCoastalConservanc

-Middle River Park is located is conveniently located in the heart of Machias.
-From Route 1, across the street from Helen’s Restaurant, turn onto Kilton Lane.
-Cross over the Sunrise Trail and immediately turn left.
-Take the first right and park in the lot near the large warehouse building.

 This post was contributed by a community member.
 Submit your news →